Common-Ground-DAO/ai-instructions.md/ai-instructions.md

 ### Task Progress

-- **Current Task**: Designing the layout and structuring `index.html`.
+- **Current Task**: Designing the layout in `index.html`.
+  - Created the basic HTML structure with sections for Hero, Features, Testimonials, and Contact.
+  - Included navigation with anchor links to each section.
 - **Recently Completed Tasks**:
-  - Repository initialized and basic files created.
-  - Content requirements outlined and placeholders added.
+  - Initialized repository and added `index.html`, `styles.css`, and `script.js`.
+  - Set up GitHub Pages hosting; verified that `index.html` is served correctly.
 - **Next Steps**:
-  - Style the website using CSS.
+  - Style the Hero and Features sections in `styles.css`.
+  - Incorporate responsive design principles using CSS media queries.
-  - Insert placeholder images and icons.
+  - Add placeholder images and icons to enhance visual appeal.
-  - Implement smooth scrolling for navigation links.

 ### Insights and Adjustments

-- **Decision**: Opted to use pure CSS instead of a framework to keep the site lightweight.
+- **Decision**: Decided against using Bootstrap to keep the site lightweight and ensure full control over styling.
-- **Adjustment**: Added meta tags for better SEO despite being a single-page site.
+- **Adjustment**: Added Open Graph meta tags in `index.html` for better social media integration.
+- **Observation**: Noticed that the navigation bar could benefit from a sticky position for better user experience.

 ### Transfer Notes

-- **Current State**: The basic structure is in place; content sections are outlined with placeholders.
+- **Current State**: The HTML structure is in place with all required sections.
+Basic styling has begun.
 - **Recommendations**:
-  - Review the design for visual appeal and consistency.
-  - Consider adding animations for a more dynamic feel.
-- **Contacts**: Reach out to the project owner for any clarifications on design preferences.
+  - Continue enhancing the styling to match the design guidelines.
+  - Review the site on different devices to ensure responsiveness.
+- **Important Files**:
+  - `index.html`: Contains the HTML structure with sections and content placeholders.
+  - `styles.css`: Currently includes base styles; needs further development.
+- **Contacts**: For any design-related clarifications, refer to the Design Guidelines in Section 6.

-## 13. Appendices
+## 14. Appendices

 - **A. Design Inspiration Sites**:
   - [W3C](https://www.w3.org/)